spamhamneggs/FinalProjectCOMP6577/bluesky-user-classifier/README.md

 **Classifier thresholds are independent and configurable.**

 - The classifier uses **continuous scoring** for both "weeb" and "furry" categories.
+- The LLM considers both the continuous scores and the actual post content/context for each post.
 - Thresholds for "slight" and "strong" classification are **not percentile-based** and can be set independently for each category.
 - **Default threshold values** (can be overridden via command-line arguments):